PASSIONLab/CombBLAS/FAQ.md

   Yes, SpParMat::Prune(…) will do it according to a predicate.
 An overloaded version of the same function, SpParMat::Prune(ri,ci) will prune all entries whose row indices are in ri and column indices are in ci

-## Does CombBLAS include the API to perform a symmetric permutation on a matrix, as explained in your SISC paper?
+## Does CombBLAS include the API to perform a symmetric permutation on a matrix?
   Yes it does.
 Check out the ReleaseTests/IndexingTiming.cpp for an example.